Kansas redistricting maps on ‘expedited schedule,’ await Supreme Court decision

-TOPEKA, (KSNT)— All eyes are on the Kansas Supreme Court, as the state awaits a decision on a set of redistricting maps that could decide the state’s political future.
+TOPEKA, Kan.
+(KSNT) — All eyes are on the Kansas Supreme Court as the state awaits a decision on a set of redistricting maps that could decide the state’s political future.

 The Supreme Court heard oral arguments on state legislative maps and a congressional map on Monday.
 A spokeswoman for Kansas Capitol Bureau said both cases are on an “expedited schedule.”